edixn/profile-hyde/index.md

 ![logo](public/ProPicture.jpg)

-I'm currently a senior at the University of Iowa [School of Journalism and Mass Communication](https://clas.uiowa.edu/sjmc/profiles/estevan-dixon) Class of 2017.
+I'm currently a senior at the University of Iowa in the [School of Journalism and Mass Communication](https://clas.uiowa.edu/sjmc/profiles/estevan-dixon) Class of 2017.

-During my time at the University of Iowa I have held positions as:
+During my time at the University of Iowa I have held positions as the:

 Presdient of the University of Iowa Chapter of the American Advertising Federation

 Vice-President of the Students in Advertising Organization